telerik/reporting-docs/designing-reports/connecting-to-data/overview.md

 For more details see topics in [Report Parameters]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/overview%}) section.

 > The optimization for reusing the raw data from the same DataSource component is valid only for __data items__.
 It doesn't concern the Report Parameters with [AvailableValues](/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_AvailableValues) relying on DataSource components.
-Even if there are several parameters that fetch their [AvailableValues](/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_AvailableValues) from the same DataSource, the latter will be called once for each parameter.
+Even if several parameters fetch their [AvailableValues](/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_AvailableValues) from the same DataSource, the latter will be called once for each parameter.